What Sets Lay-Z-Spa Apart?

 *Lay-Z-Spa does not take any responsibility or accept any liability for the use of the Lay-Z-Spa in an indoor area, summer house or garage.

 Your Lay-Z-Spa will usually take approximately 1-2 hours to fill up to the recommended line.
-Time taken will depend on your water pressure and the Lay-Z-Spa model.
+Time taken will depend on your water pressure and the Lay-Z-Spa model, as some have a much higher water capacity.

 This can vary greatly depending on the temperature of fresh water that goes into the hot tub, the ambient air temperature and which Lay‑Z‑Spa model you have.
 The higher the capacity of water, the longer the hot tub will take to heat up.